minicreative/tomasroy.com/travel.md

 layout: basic
 ---

-After the combined influence of *Into the Wild* and *On the Road*, by the time I was fifteen I was dreaming of ways to escape what I understood to be the suburban prison of my youth, and to put major stock in the idea that because people are good and comfort isn't that important, travel is substantially more accessible than most people think.
+As a kid, due to the combined influence of stories like *Into the Wild* and *On the Road*, I began dreaming of ways to escape what I understood to be the suburban prison of my youth, and to put stock in the idea that because people are good and comfort isn't that important, travel is substantially more accessible than most people think.
+Once I got started travelling I couldn't stop.
 Below is a somewhat complete log of my more significant forays into the world:

 * In June 2012, I bought 4 Greyhound tickets up the east coast for myself and my friend Cameron.
 We stopped in Asheville, Charlottesville, DC and New York and finished the trip at a music festival on the Hudson River which we sailed out of on Pete Seeger's boat, the *Clearwater*.